The mother who had to adopt her own child to have legal custody

 After the court’s decision, Sarah, 48, said she was “glad and excited to be registered as the mother of my child, which is what I’ve always been.”

-At the time of the birth in 2014, the law was clear that same-sex female couples who have had a child through in vitro fertilization — and who have given consent to be considered parents — must appear on the child’s birth certificate.
+At the time of birth in 2014, the law was clear that same-sex female couples who have had a child through IVF and who have given consent to be considered parents must appear on the child’s birth certificate.

 But when Sarah and her partner, Helen Arnold, went to register the birth at the registry office, she was told that she could not be included on the certificate.